curv3d/curv/ideas/language/objects/Objects.md

   is concat[elements(base), elements(ext)].
 * `{}` is an identity element for object concatenation.

-In the initial TeaCAD implementation, object concatenation will always produce a simple object.
+In the initial Curv implementation, object concatenation will always produce a simple object.
 Possibly we abort if argument object has dependencies and/or parameters?
 (This would be independent of the syntax of the original constructor.)
 This implies a predicate to test if an object